 Ok, so it’s obvious that you’ll be more likely to become pregnant when you stop taking birth control.
 But many women believe it will take a while to conceive after coming off the pill.
 While this may be the case for some, many women become pregnant within just months of stopping birth control.
 If you’re not ready to conceive, be sure to use an alternate method of birth control.

-Contact an OB-GYN in Jacksonville Beach
+Contact an OB-GYN in Jacksonville Beach to Discuss Going off Birth Control

 Just as you experienced numerous changes when you began taking the pill, you’ll probably notice changes when you stop taking it.
 Before deciding to go off the pill, be sure to speak with your OBGYN.
 They can explain any other symptoms you might expect and advise you on other birth control methods if necessary.
 For exceptional women’s care in Jacksonville, contact the physicians at North Florida OBGYN of Jacksonville Beach.
 Call 904-440-0810 for an appointment.